 Feeling low is a normal emotion to experience some times and determining when to seek depression treatment for low mood and depression can be difficult.
 Typically, when your low mood is preventing you from fulfilling your activities of daily living at work, school, or home, it is time to seek some help.

 It is possible to treat and manage depression and therapy can be very successful in resolving low mood and depression.

 Depression may be treated using a combination of psychotropic medication and therapy.
 Mental health clinicians understand that patients suffering from depression need immediate relief from their symptoms before therapeutic interventions can effectively take place.
 Patients are treated with medication, mostly Selective Serotonin Reuptake Inhibitors (SSRI) along with other anti-depressants designed to provide immediate symptom relief (improved mood), so that mental health counselors can provide psychotherapy to treat the underlying psychological causes of depression.
 Cognitive Behavior Therapy has shown greater efficacious results in treating depression and preventing relapse than just anti-depression medication alone.

 Cognitive and Behavioral Therapy (CBT) helps you to identify and challenge negative thinking and irrational beliefs that trigger depression.
 Mindfulness is a skill to directing your attention to the present moment and your responses to it physically, mentally, and emotionally.
 Tips for managing depression pertain to being mindful of yourself physically.
 Manage caffeine intake, eat balanced meals, and give yourself a physical outlet for energy such as exercise.
 With your therapist, you can work to identify triggers, responses, and a plan to cope with the triggers.

-We offer Psychological Therapies for Depression to Adults, Children and Teenagers at our clinics in Central London.
+We offer Psychological Therapy for Depression treatment to Adults, Children and Teenagers at our clinics in Central London.